elf4j/elf4j-provider/README.md

 ## Features

-**Async Logging Only**
+### Async Logging Only

 Logging output is always asynchronous, considering performance and moreover the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

-**Standard Streams Output Only**
+### Standard Streams Output Only

 Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
 Yet it's arguably more trivial for the hosting system to redirect/forward standard streams as a data source to other destinations than the system Console, e.g. to log files and/or other central repositories.
 Such log data aggregation can be as simple as a Linux shell redirect or sophisticated as collector agents of monitoring/observability services, but not a concern of the application-level logging.

-**Logging Format Patterns Including JSON**
+### Logging Format Patterns Including JSON

 JSON is a supported output pattern, in hopes of helping external log analysis tools.
 This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, and log message.
 The JSON pattern can either be the only output of the log entry, or mixed together with other patterns.

-**Configuration Refresh at Runtime**
+### Configuration Refresh at Runtime

 Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
 The most frequent use case would be to change the minimum log output level, without restarting the application.

-## Get It...
+## Installation

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.elf4j/elf4j-provider.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.elf4j%22%20AND%20a:%22elf4j-provider%22)

-## Use It...

-As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as a runtime-scope dependency in Maven or other build tools alike:

 ```html
 ...